New Zealand 3 week itinerary with a baby

 3 week itinerary for travelling to New Zealand with a baby

 Although we designed this with Jess in mind (to make sure there wasn’t too much moving around/long car rides), it really is suitable for anyone.
-Hopefully this three week itinerary covering both the North & South Island gives you a good flavour of New Zealand.
+Hopefully, this three-week itinerary covering both the North & South Islands gives you a good flavour of New Zealand.

 Our first stop was Auckland following a very long (did I mention the 16 hours?!) direct flight from Dubai.

-Auckland has lots to offer too, so it’s worth spending a few days exploring the city.
-You can either get a hop on hop off bus, or if weather permits, it’s also easy to explore by foot.
-However, note it is quite hilly!!
+Auckland has lots to offer, so it’s worth exploring the city for a few days.
+You can either get a hop on hop off bus or if weather permits, it’s also easy to explore by foot.
+However, note it is quite hilly!

 Also, no trip is complete without a boat ride to the very beautiful Waiheke island.
 Voted in the top 10 islands to visit by Travel & Leisure, you really should take a day to explore it.
 From vineyards to beach walks (and fish and chips!), it has lots to offer.